 Instructions

-• SAUCE: In a small saucepan, whisk together the soy sauce, honey, pineapple juice, olive oil, rice vinegar, minced garlic, minced ginger, salt and pepper to taste.
-(I add 1/2 teaspoon fine sea salt and 1/4 teaspoon pepper; add to personal preference.)
-In a separate small bowl, add the 1 tablespoon cornstarch and 1 tablespoon water.
+• In a small pot, whisk together soy sauce, honey, pineapple juice, olive oil, rice vinegar, minced garlic, minced ginger, salt, and pepper to taste (I add 1/4 tsp pepper).
+In a separate small bowl, add the cornstarch and 1 tablespoon water.
 Use a fork to whisk until smooth.
 While whisking constantly, slowly drizzle the cornstarch mixture into the soy sauce.
-Bring to boil and cook about 1-3 minutes until the mixture just starts to thicken.
+Bring to boil and cook about 1–3 minutes until the mixture just starts to thicken.
 Remove from heat and let cool completely.
+Taste; add salt if needed.

-• PREP CHICKEN: Cut the chicken into 1½-inch pieces.
+• Cut chicken into 1-1/2-inch pieces.
 Place chicken pieces in a large plastic bag or container.
-Remove ½ cup of the cooled teriyaki sauce and reserve for later.
-Pour the remaining sauce over the chicken and knead to cover and combine.
-Marinate the chicken in the sauce in the fridge for at least 30 minutes, and up to 8 hours.
+Remove 1/2 cup of the cooled teriyaki sauce and reserve for later.
+Pour remaining sauce over the chicken and knead to cover and combine.
+Marinate the chicken in the sauce in the fridge for at least 30 minutes, up to 8 hours.

-• PREP SKEWERS: Preheat the grill to medium-high heat (400-450 degrees F).
+• Preheat grill to medium-high heat (400–450°F).
 Clean and generously oil grates (I drench a paper towel in oil and, holding with tongs, rub it over the grates).
-Thread the chicken on skewers, along with the chunks of peppers, red onion, and pineapple, leaving a small space between each item.
+Thread the chicken on skewers, along with the chunks of peppers, red onion, and pineapple, leaving a tiny space between each ingredient.

-• GRILL: Grill for 8-10 minutes until the meat is cooked to 160 degrees F (carryover heat will take it to 165 degrees F).
-Remove from the grill and drizzle skewers with reserved sauce.
+• Grill for 8–10 minutes until the meat is cooked to 160°F (carryover heat will take it to 165°F).
+Remove from grill and brush reserved sauce over skewers.
 Garnish with green onions, cilantro, and unsweetened coconut flakes as desired.
 Serve with lime wedges.
-If desired, serve over coconut lime rice (See Note 1).
+If desired, serve over coconut lime rice (see note 2).

 Recipe Notes

-Note 1: Skewers: Wooden skewers can burn easily over a hot grill.
-Soaking them in warm water for 10 to 30 minutes before threading will keep the skewers from burning.
+Note 1: Wooden skewers can burn easily over a hot grill.
+Soaking them in warm water for 10–30 minutes before threading will keep the skewers from burning.
 Metal skewers are a great alternative.

 Note 2: Coconut lime rice